-No, it is just different.
+No, drawing isn’t harder than painting, it is just different.
 Some artists will be better at drawing while others will find painting easier.
-One thing that does play a part is that many people begin drawing before painting.
+One thing that does play a part is that many people begin drawing before they start to paint.
 That gives them a head start when it comes to drawing skills.

 The earlier you begin practicing a skill the faster you are likely to learn.
 And the longer you have practiced any skill the better you will get.
 So for people who began drawing first, they will often find drawing easier.

 The two skills do have common factors, but there are differences in both the skills.
 Drawing relies much more on the lines and form of the object you are drawing.
 Color can be used if you are drawing with ink or pastels, but most drawing is monochrome.
 One color will dominate the drawing, with tonal shading creating the shape and 3-dimensional aspects within the drawing.

 Painting is based much more on the use of color and texture to achieve the final piece of art.
 If your understanding of color theory is good and you control color well, then it may well be that you actually find painting easier.